Categories: EuropeItaly

 7. Collodi

 The ancient Tuscan village of Collodi is well worth a visit, and that’s no word of a lie!
-Most famous for being the birthplace of beloved children’s character, Pinocchio, this narrow fairytale village cascades down a hillside in central Tuscany between Florence and Pisa.
+Most famous for being the birthplace of the beloved children’s character, Pinocchio, this narrow fairytale village cascades down a hillside in central Tuscany between Florence and Pisa.
 This is a perfect Tuscan experience for storybook fans, and the dedicated park shouldn’t be missed.
 The Park of Pinocchio captures the imagination with bronze sculptures set among beautiful gardens, mazes and fountains.
 Collodi is also home to the villa and gardens of Garzoni, a beautiful example of Italian Renaissance design.

 8. San Gimignano